Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 <br>· **27/05/26:** After testing the HUSKYLENS, we found that I2C communication causes fewer issues than using the serial port.
 We also discovered that the HUSKYLENS must be pointed downward because, when testing it with the program, we noticed it detects objects outside the field of view, which could make it difficult for us to complete the challenge.
 As for the servo that came with the HUSKYLENS, we disconnected it because it was interfering with the system.
 With this information, we decided to place the HUSKYLENS module in an elevated position so it can look forward, but only at the playing field.
 Additionally, we had a problem with the Arduino R4 Mini board; it broke and stopped working, so we decided to use the Arduino R4 board with Wi-Fi/Bluetooth that we had in class, but we decided not to use the Wi-Fi/Bluetooth mode since it violates the rules.

 ### Mechanical Design
-<br>This section is dedicated to the robot’s mechanical components: the list of parts used in its construction and the 3D-printed parts we designed and printed.
+This section is dedicated to the robot’s mechanical components: the list of parts used in its construction and the 3D-printed parts we designed and printed.

 #### Parts List
-<br>Here is a list of all the parts we used, including an image, their specific function in the robot, and a purchase link:
+Here is a list of all the parts we used, including an image, their specific function in the robot, and a purchase link:

 | Component | Quantity | Image | Function | Purchase link |
 | :---: | :---: | :---: | :---: | :---: |